United States Antarctic Service Expedition: Accomplishments and noteworthy events

 The visionary but ill-fated Antarctic Snow Cruiser, a vehicle having several innovative features, was used by the expedition but it generally failed to operate as hoped for under the difficult conditions and was eventually abandoned in Antarctica.
 It was rediscovered in 1958 but has since been presumed to have been lost due to the breaking off and eventual melting of the ice floe it was on.

-Observations were conducted in every conceivable area: seismic, cosmic ray, auroral, biological, tidal, magnetic and physiological to name a few.
-All in all, it was an extremely successful expedition.
+Aboard the USS Bear was George Washington Gibbs Jr. who became the first African-American to set foot on the continent of Antarctica during the expedition.
+Gibbs served as a Mess Attendant 1st Class aboard the USS Bear but also worked as a cook and performed other tasks with the expedition.

 Mission termination and aftermath

 With international tensions on the rise, it was considered wise to evacuate the two bases rather than relieve the present personnel with new men who would continue to occupy the bases.
 It was hoped that one day this base would be reoccupied, so much of the equipment and supplies were left behind as the two ships sailed from West Base on February 1, 1941.
 The evacuation of East Base was concluded on March 22 and both ships sailed immediately.
 The USMS North Star arrived in Boston on May 5 and the USS Bear on May 18.

 On September 24, 1945, Congress directed (Public Law 79-185, 59 Stat.
 536) that such number of gold, silver, and bronze medals—at the discretion of the Secretary of the Navy—be presented to members of the United States Antarctic Expedition of 1939-1941, in recognition of their valuable services to the nation in the field of polar exploration and science.